nextflow-io/nextflow/README.md

 Contributing
 ============

 Contributions are more than welcome.
-See the [CONTRIBUTING](CONTRIBUTING.md) file for details.
+See the [contribution docs](CONTRIBUTING.md) file for details.

 License
 =======